theKashey/restate/README.md

 The same as redux-restate, but in form of React HOC.
 The default store, accessible with storeKey, is available as .default for next functions.

-#### composeState

-get one one more `states` as input, plus props, produce the output
+- `composeState(states, event, props)` get one one more `states` as input, plus props, produce the output

-#### routeDispatch

-get one one more dispatch as input, plus props, then call the disired one with even, also provided.
+- `routeDispatch(dispatchers, event, props)` dispatch as input, plus props, then call the disired one with even, also provided.

 ### reproviding a state